dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 #### Mandatory fields

-**configVersion** - Configuration version - refer [here](#full-list-of-csi-drivers-and-versions-supported-by-the-dell-csm-operator) for appropriate config version
+**configVersion** - Configuration version - refer [here](#full-list-of-csi-drivers-and-versions-supported-by-the-dell-csm-operator) for appropriate config version.

 **replicas**  - Number of replicas for controller plugin - must be set to 1 for all drivers.

 **dnsPolicy** - Determines the dnsPolicy for the node daemonset.
 Accepted values are `Default`, `ClusterFirst`, `ClusterFirstWithHostNet`, `None`.